closedloop-technologies/moonlight-commit/README.md

 ## Website

 A minimal static landing page is available at [moonlightcommit.com](https://moonlightcommit.com).
 The same HTML file (`index.html`) is included in this repo for GitHub Pages hosting.
+The GitHub link on the page is populated by a small script.
+If you host the page on a custom domain, edit the `data-repo-owner` attribute in the script tag to point to your GitHub username so the link resolves correctly.

 ## License